 The current social context consolidated as the standard of world society, historically, began to develop with the expansion of bourgeois activities, constituting a

 "society who believed that economic growth was a result of free competitive private initiative [...]
-An economy on that based should [...] not only create a world of broad material distribution but also of increasing happiness, opportunities, humanity, and the rationality, advancement of science and the arts, in a word, a world of accelerating and continuous of material progress and morality" (Hobsbawm 1977, 17).
+An economy on that based should [...] not only create a world of broad material distribution but also of increasing happiness, opportunities, humanity, and the rationality, advancement of science and the arts, in a word, a world of accelerating and continuous of material progress and morality" (Hobsbawm 1977, p.
+17).

-Galeano (2010) and Hobsbawm (1977) conducted different historical research and demonstrate that those original intentions, although stimulants, had not turned into reality in the contemporary period.
-Today, the social context is marked by antagonistic and sharp extremes of human development.
-On one side there are misery and poverty and on the other, there are well-being and wealth (Faria 2004b).
+Galeano (2010) and Hobsbawm (1977) conducted distinct historical research and demonstrate that those original intentions, although stimulants, had not turned into reality in the contemporary period.
+Today, the social context is profoundly antagonistic and shows sharp extremes of human development.
+On one side, there are misery and poverty, and on the other, there are well-being and wealth (Faria 2004b).
 The human development report published by the United Nations in 2016 clearly states: “1% of the richest in the world population holds 46% of the world's wealth” (United Nations Development Programme 2016, 7), that is, 99% of the world's population get the other 54% of the world's wealth.
-In this context, the consolidation effects of the productive restructuration and the economic globalization, combined with the heavy use of communications technology, create the conditions to investigate, by clear or hidden perspectives, transformations in labor, new control forms, and power in organizations (Faria 2004a).
+In this context, the consolidation effects of the productive restructuration and the economic globalization, combined with the heavy use of communications technology, create the conditions to investigate, by apparent or hidden perspectives, transformations in labor, new control forms, and power conditions into organizations (Faria 2004a).

 The research problem that will pursuit answered in this article is how the transformations of the microelectronic and informational base technology modify aspects linked to the labor organization, are changing the defining condition of productive capitalist labor?
-This research uses concepts related to the practices of labor organization, analyzing the pursuit of obtaining the "voluntary cooperation" (with effort and goodwill) on production as a common management practice in organizations.
+This research uses concepts related to labor organization practices, analyzing the pursuit of obtaining the "voluntary cooperation" (with effort and goodwill) on production as a common management practice in organizations.

-More specifically, when analyzing the labor organization for the development of the Android operating system, led by Google, the research identifies that even assuming characteristics and differentiated processes or "freer", the work carried out massively just can't overcome the labor that creates surplus-value appropriate for the worldwide predominant productive mode, developing a pedagogy specific to make the worker get used to changes and current demands (Kuenzer 1985; Faria 2004b).
+More specifically, the analysis of labor organization at Android operating system development, led by Google, identifies that the massive labor assumes differentiated work processes characteristics that could be considered more "freer".
+However, the work carried out massively just cannot overcome the labor that creates surplus-value appropriate for the worldwide predominant productive mode, developing a pedagogy specific to make the worker get used to changes and current demands (Kuenzer 1985; Faria 2004b).

-In this paper, the reality studied is considered that the most developed of historical reality, observed as a process of time that brings the elements of itself trajectory traveled in the essential.
-To respond to the problem of research presented, the content of this article is organized as follows: the current stage of capitalist production, cooperation as a fundamental characteristic of the capitalist work, methodological procedures, analysis of Android development, and final considerations rather than a conclusion.
+This paper considers the reality studied as the most developed historical reality, observed as a time process that brings the elements of itself trajectory traveled in the essential.
+The article content to respond to the research problem presents the following structure: the current stage of capitalist production, cooperation as a fundamental characteristic of the capitalist work, methodological procedures, analysis of Android development, and final considerations rather than a conclusion.

 Theoretical fundamentals